Thank you for attending the SPE/ICoTA Workshop.

 Zonal isolation and chemical/mechanical diversion

-This event will provoke interaction, outline and summarize existing solutions and challenges, and accelerate new technologies through experiences and lessons learned.
+This event provoked interaction, outlined and summarized existing solutions and challenges, and accelerated new technologies through experiences and lessons learned.

 THANK YOU TO OUR SPONSORS